-Based on the antibiotic susceptibility patterns, 20 representative isolates (16 CDS and four CMS) were selected for analysis of their penA gene.
-All CDS isolates tested carried the same penA gene coding for a mosaic PBP-2 transpeptidase with 100% identity to the one deposited under GenBank accession no. HQ204560 sequence.
-The four CMS isolates had penA genes encoding non-mosaic PBP-2 proteins with the characteristic presence of an additional aspartic acid at amino acid position 345 of the protein sequence (Asp345a insertion), exhibiting 99% homology to the GenBank accession no. X07470.
-Sequence 18

-Strain types and their association with antibiotic resistance mechanisms

-The 1756 isolates exhibited significant serotypic diversity, being distributed in 101 serotypes.
-In particular, 88 serotypes of the IB and 13 serotypes of the IA serogroups were identified; Bpyut (16.5%) followed by Bpyust, Bpyvut, Bpyst, Bropyst, Byut and Bropt serotypes and Ast (2.6%) followed by Arst and Ars serotypes were the most prevalent in IB and IA serogroups, respectively.
-Serotyping results are included in figure 2, where the distribution of isolates in the most prevalent serotypes is depicted.
+Based on the antibiotic susceptibility patterns, 20 representative isolates (16 CDS and four CMS) were selected for analvsis of their penA gene.
+All CDS isolates tested carried the same penA gene coding for a mosaic PBP-2 transpeptidase with 100% identity to the one deposited under GenBank accession no. HQ204560 sequence.17 The four CMS isolates had penA genes encoding non-mosaic PBP-2 proteins with the characteristic presence of an additional aspartic acid at amino acid position presence of an additional aspartic acid at amino acid position 345 of the protein sequence (Asp345a insertion), exhibiting 99% homology to the GenBank accession no. X07470.18 Strain types and their association with antibiotic resistance mechanisms The 1756 isolates exhibited significant serotypic diversity, being distributed in 101 serotypes.
+In particular, 88 serotypes of the IB and 13 serotypes of the IA serogroups were identi-fied; Bpyut (16.5%) followed by Bpyust, Bpyyt, Bropyst, Bropyst, Dense 10 and 10 for the followed by Arst and Byut and Bropt serotypes and Ast (2.6%) followed by Arst and Ars serotypes were the most prevalent in IB and IA serogroups, respectively.
+Serotyping results are included in figure 2, where the distribution of isolates in the most prevalent serotypes is a depicted.
 Antibiotic resistance phenotypes for each serotype are shown in the same histogram.
 Ast, Arst and Ars serotypes were linked to quinolone-resistant strains QR or QR-PMR.
 Bpyvut and Byut serotypes were mainly associated with isolates exhibiting intermediate susceptibility (I/S) phenotypes.
 Bpyut, Bpyust and Bropyst serotypes were strongly associated with QR, QR-cmR, QR-PMR and QR-CDS phenotypes.
 Of note, the Bpyut serovar was predominant among the ESC-resistant gonococcal isolates in Northern Greece in the previous years, 2006-2008.8

 All CDS and CMS strains (period 2009-2019), belonging to different serotypes, were subjected to PFGE typing.
 Selected isolates from previous years with characteristic PFGE patterns were also included in the PFGE for comparison.
 PFGE typing classified the isolates in eight different groups (A, B, C, D, E, F, G and H) and three unique pulsotypes (U1, U2, U3).
-The majority of the isolates were classified as A, C and D. Type C is one of the CDS pulsotypes that predominated among CDS clones in the previous time period (represented by isolate T6124\2007; figure 3).
-The CMS isolates were distributed into subtypes of the main pulsotypes A, C and F. Figure 3 shows the PFGE profiles of representative CDS and CMS isolates.
+The majority of the isolates were classified as A, C and D. Type C is one of the CDS pulsotypes that predominated among CDS clones in the previous time period (represented by isolate T6124 2007; figure 3).6 The CMS isolates were distributed into subtypes of the main pulsotypes A, C and F. Figure 3 shows the PFGE profiles of representative CDS and CMS isolates.